 The key feature of this model is that it accounts for residential self-selections of households.
 Residential self-selection occurs if residents of high-density areas differ in some unobservable characteristics that influence travel behavior.
+If this residential self-selection is prevalent, the estimated influences of density are just sorting effects, not a causal influence.
 The simultaneous equation system assumes that household characteristics that influence household residential decision also influence household travel behavior.
-In the context of the model, there exist residential self-selections if the errors in the residential density equation are correlated with the errors in other equations.
+In the context of the model, residential selfselections imply that the errors in the residential density equation are correlated with the errors in other equations.
 However, if we include all relevant variables that influence both the residential density and household travel behavior, the error correlations may be zero even in the presence of residential self-selection.

-The model is first estimated using 3SLS with the restriction that error correlations are zero once a rich set of socioeconomic and geographic exogenous variables are controlled for.4 Then, all of the over-identifying restrictions (including the restriction that error correlations are zero) pass the specification test described later in this section.
+The model is first estimated using 3SLS with the restriction that error correlations are zero once a rich set of socioeconomic and geographic exogenous variables are controlled for.
+Then, all of the over-identifying restrictions (including the restriction that error correlations are zero) pass the specification test described later in this section.
 The restriction of a diagonal matrix also passes a Hausman test that compares the OLS estimates and the 3SLS estimates without the restriction.
 These results indicate that the results cannot reject the null hypothesis that all of the error correlations are zero, consistent with the findings of other studies (Brownstone and Golob, 2009, Bhat and Guo, 2007).
 However, it does not mean that there is no residential self-selection.
-Rather, it suggests the necessity of a large set of socio-demographic variables and geographic control variables because these exogenous variables capture the residential self-selection effects.
+Rather, it suggests the necessity of including a large set of socio-demographic variables and geographic control variables because these exogenous variables capture the residential self-selection effects.